gracegunne/US_Inflation_Dashboard/README.md

 ## Usage Guide

-1. Select the inflation series you want in the sidebar.
+1. Select the inflation series you want from the dropdown in the sidebar (choose from 6 inflation metrics).
-2. Pick a time range mode: Last N years slider or Custom date range.
-3. Choose the view (YoY, MoM, SAAR, Index).
-Index will rebase chosen series to 100 at the start of the window.
+2. Choose the view (YoY, MoM, SAAR, Index).
+Index will rebase chosen series to 100 at the start of the 5-year window.
-4. Optionally enable smoothing (rolling mean) to reduce noise.
+3. Optionally enable 3-month smoothing to reduce noise.
-5. Change plot style (lines, bars, combo) depending on preference.
+4. Change plot style (lines, bars, combo) depending on preference.
-6. Toggle recession shading, Fed Funds overlay, and guideline.
+5. Toggle recession shading, Fed Funds overlay, and 2% guideline.
-7. Hover over the chart for synchronized values; legend items are clickable to hide/show series.
+6. Hover over the chart for synchronized values; legend items are clickable to hide/show series.

 ## Computation Details